Intelligent Protection International Limited - Providing over a decade of security and protection for our global clients!

 Stop the bleeding with a tourniquet (dedicated or improvised) if the bleeding is on a limb or wound, or use packing if it is abdominal.

-If you are interested in First Aid Training for your organisation as part of your Major Incident Management Planning, please do contact us.
+Intelligent Protection International Limited does carry out specialist training for organisations that include F1 Racing Teams.
+If you are interested in First Aid Training for your organisation as part of your Major Incident Management Planning, please do contact us: Contact Intelligent Protection, or see our recent blog article on Protecting a Business Against Terrorism.